 3-2-1 Backup Methodology

-An often-overlooked aspect of running an IT system is the data itself.
-Afterall, it’s all very well keeping the servers online and the desktops running but they’re not much use without data.
+An often-overlooked aspect of running an IT system are the backups of the data itself.
+After all, it’s all very well keeping the servers online and the desktops running, but they’re not much use without data.

 The 3-2-1 backup rule is a simple yet incredibly effective method of protecting your data.
-Keep 3 copies of your data stored on 2 different storage media with 1 of them offsite.
+Keep three copies of your data stored on two different storage media with 1 of them offsite.
 This simple rule offers data protection in almost any circumstance.
 Allow me to elaborate.

 Have at least three copies of your data

-Always keep at least 3 copies of your data.
-Simply having the live copy and a single backup is not enough, especially if that backup copy is stored on the same site as the source data.
-Even worse if the second copy is on the same media on the same server.
-Simply copying the folder to another folder on the same device will not suffice!
-There’s always a possibility that the backup didn’t work or that the second copy got wiped out along the primary copy.
+Always keep at least three copies of your data.
+Merely having the live copy and a single backup is not enough, especially if that backup copy is stored on the same site as the source data.
+Even worse if the second copy is on the same media on the same server, simply copying the folder to another folder on the same device will not suffice!
+There’s always a chance that the backup didn’t work or the second copy got destroyed along with the first.
 Having that third copy of the backup data will almost certainly pay dividends at a later date.

 Store the backup on at least two different devices or media

-What about just 2 copies with the second copy being the offsite?
+What about just two copies with the second copy being the offsite?

-Keeping just 2 copies of the data with one offsite is better that having 2 copies on the same site but it’s still not sufficient.
+Keeping just two copies of the data with one offsite is better than having two copies on the same site, but it’s still not sufficient.
 There’s always the possibility that the offsite copy doesn’t work as backups can and do fail.
 The bottom line is, you can never have enough copies of your data.